Entropy and entanglement bounds for reduced density matrices of fermionic states: Proofs of Theorems

-{\bf Acknowledgments:} We thank U.~Marzolino and J.~Schliemann for helpful correspondence.
-We thank the U.S. National Science Foundation for support by grants DMS 1201354 (E.A.C.) and PHY 0965859 and PHY-1265118 (E.H.L.).
+{\bf Acknowledgements:} We thank U.~Marzolino and J.~Schliemann for helpful correspondence.
+We thank the U.S. National Science Foundation for support by grants DMS 1501007.
+(E.A.C.) and PHY 0965859 and PHY-1265118 (E.H.L.) and the European Research Council for support by ERC Grant Agreement Nos.
+321029 and 337603 (R.R.).